pelicandev/blog/content/posts/2020/2020-06-26-Custom-Domain-on-GitHub-Pages.md

     | @    | A     | 185.199.111.153       |
     | www  | CNAME | pelicandev.github.io. |
     ```
-    IPs adresses in A records could be vary, so it is worth checking the [documetation][github-pages-ip] to see if they are up to date.
+    IPs adresses in A records could be vary, so it is worth checking the [documentation][github-pages-ip] to see if they are up to date.
     Value in CNAME records is my Github Pages address.

 Now everything is set up correctly.
 It may take a while for the page to be accessible by our custom domain - this time depends on DNS propagation.

 [github-pages-documentation]: https://help.github.com/en/github/working-with-github-pages/configuring-a-custom-domain-for-your-github-pages-site
 [github-pages-ip]: https://help.github.com/en/github/working-with-github-pages/managing-a-custom-domain-for-your-github-pages-site